Click here for the Baja Experts!

 www.mexicoexpo.com www.bajaexpo.com

-Carlos receives letters from Baja aficionados from all over, inquiring about 'this and that' in Baja.
+Carlos receives letters from Baja aficionados from all over the planet, inquiring about 'this and that' in Baja.
 This column is designed to answer those questions, and to share that information with other interested "Cactus Heads".
 The perfect way to learn more about Baja!

 Carlos: